-The team also experimented with the Circle Pad Pro, but could not find an adequate use for the device as capturing ghosts no longer required dual analog control.
+The team also experimented with the Circle Pad Pro but failed to find an adequate use for the device as the capturing of ghosts no longer required dual analog control.

 In Europe the game's cover art will have reflective highlights, and a Boo stress ball will be handed out as a pre-order bonus at select retailers.